Dlray89/Dlray89/README.md

 # Full Stack Web Developer

 > Welcome to my world of creativity and passion.
 Hi, my name is David Ray Jr and I toke the step to chase my dreams of becoming a software developer.
-Becoming a developer
-I believe the user should have a robust, user-friendly, handicap accessible, and easy to use UI.
+Becoming a developer I believe the user should have a robust, user-friendly, handicap accessible, and easy to use UI.
+I started this journey back in Sept of 2019 and walking along this path that was meant to be has been very challenging but also satisfying.
+I love absolutely everything about being a full stack web developer.
+Hey, let us collaborate on something cool.
 ### Here is a list of what I currently specialized in:
     * Front End Development
     * Server-Side Applications